BrianLe-1904/SOC-Automation-Lab/README.md

 #### A. Virtual Machine (VM) Creation
 - Created a Windows 11 virtual machine on Mac M1 to simulate a Windows environment for security monitoring.
 Due to the lack of compatibility coming from the M1 chip with Windows 11 ISO files, CrystalFetch and UTM are used as a VM host (Figure 3).
-- installed Sysmon on Windows 11 virtual machine and ensured the service was active and running.
+- Installed Sysmon on Windows 11 virtual machine and ensured the service was active and running.
 <img width="899" alt="step 2" src="https://github.com/user-attachments/assets/c34ee817-54a1-4960-8099-2adaee7b5d6a">
 (Figure 3)